MSchmidt951/A-Star-Visualiser/README.md

 ### User created walls

-The user can draw their own walls to create different scenarios for the algorithm
+The user can draw their own walls to create different scenarios for the algorithm.

 ## Usage